 There is a substantial difference between delegations relating to Part 3, Access to Information, and those relating to Part 2, Protection of Privacy.
 In the case of access to information, the delegations relate mostly to the processing of an access request and the decision whether or not to disclose all or part of a record.
+Delegated authority empowers certain officials and employees to make decisions or take action.
 In the case of privacy protection, responsibilities centre on the collection, handling and protection of personal information.
 This is a much more general area of responsibility and is centred on the program areas or local offices that handle the information on a day-today basis.
 Even in small public bodies, most privacy protection responsibilities should be delegated to staff in the program areas responsible for the information.